cyberiums/cyberdoc/docs/_dapp/tracing.md

 ### Pruning

-Geth by default does in-memory pruning of state, discarding state entries that it deems is no longer necessary to maintain.
+Geth Flavours by default does in-memory pruning of state, discarding state entries that it deems is no longer necessary to maintain.
 This is configured via the `--gcmode` option.
 Often, people run into the error that state is not available.